Pursuant to Legislative Decree 196/03 and Regulation (EU) 2016/679

 - all those entities (including Public Authorities) who have access to personal data by virtue of legal or regulatory provisions.

-The communication of such data will in any case be subject to the fact that the rights of the interested party are guaranteed to be protected, and any further communication or dissemination without prior express authorisation is prohibited.
+The communication of such data will in any case be subject to the fact that the rights of the interested party are guaranteed to be protected, and any further communication or dissemination without prior express authorization is prohibited.

 RETENTION OF DATA